tatyana-ilieva/NeuroStake/README.md

 ## **🚀 A Market for the Mind**

 Today, **research institutions are the largest EEG data collectors**.
-Their datasets hold the **key to neurology, cognitive science, and AI
+Their datasets hold the **key to neurology, cognitive science, and AI.**

 💡 But an important problem is, **many researchers and AI companies want to access these data.**